-The evaluation mode for the GPS satellite reception can be set to 3D or Position fixed.
+The GPS reception mode can be set to 3D or Position fixed.

-The accuracy of the time evaluation is determined by the exact calculation of the position of implementation of the clock.
-For this calculation reception from at least 4 satellites is necessary (3D evaluation mode).
-With the calculated position the signal transmission times to several satellites are determined and from their mean value the exact second mark is created.
-In 3D evaluation mode the second mark has an accuracy of \pm 1 μ sec.
+The accuracy of the time is determined by the accuracy of the calculation of the position of implementation of the clock.
+For this calculation reception from at least 4 satellites is necessary (GPS reception mode 3D).

-In many cases it is sufficient with stationary installations to have a restricted evaluation of the second mark e.g. up to several milliseconds.
-In the Position fixed operating mode the accuracy depends largely on the exact entry of the location of implementation.
-Then the calculation of the second mark is already calculated with one satellite and the position given.
-When entering the position up to \pm 1 minute, the accuracy of the second mark is already better than \pm 20 μ sec.
-With an even more exact entry it is even possible to achieve a value of \pm 1 μ sec.
+In the GPS reception mode Position fixed the accuracy depends considerably on the exact entry of the location of implementation.
+When entering the position up to $\pm$ 1 minute, the accuracy of the second mark is already better than $\pm$ 20 $\mu$ sec.